What Is the Employment Outlook for Child Development Careers?

 Child Care Workers

-BLS predicts that employment for teaching assistants might grow at about 9 percent between 2012 and 2022.
+BLS predicts that employment for teaching assistants might grow at about 6% between 2014 and 2024.
 That is about the same rate as all occupations nationwide.
 Your chances for employment are especially good if you have experience working with students with special needs or teaching English as a second language (ESL).
 In May 2014, the BLS published the median annual salary for teaching assistants as $24,430.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: